Background pattern

 If you take more Ranolazine Stada than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take Ranolazine Stada
+If you forget to take Ranolazine Stada

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• Swelling in the face, tongue, or throat
+• swelling of the face, tongue or throat

-• Difficulty swallowing
+• difficulty swallowing

-• Hives or difficulty breathing
+• hives or difficulty breathing

 Frequent side effects(may affect up to 1 in 10 people) are: